 - Hue, Mekong towns, smaller cities — remain the clearest mid-range value plays.

 The directional implication for travelers: stack your trip toward the cities and tiers where pricing has been stable.
 A backpacker with sleeper-bus discipline pays roughly what a backpacker paid in 2024.
-A comfort-tier traveler in central Hoi An and Phu Quoc pays meaningfully more than they would have two years ago.
+A mid-range or comfort-tier traveler in central Hanoi (Old Quarter), District 1 HCMC, or Phu Quoc's resort tier pays meaningfully more than they would have two years ago.
+Hue, Hoi An outside the Ancient Town, and the Mekong remain the clearest mid-range value plays.

 Limitations and honest caveats